acrylJonny/datahub-recipes-manager/README.md

 ## Web UI Interface

-The DataHub Recipes Manager now includes a powerful web-based user interface for managing your recipes, policies, and DataHub configurations through an intuitive dashboard.
+The DataHub CI/CD Manager now includes a powerful web-based user interface for managing your recipes, policies, and DataHub configurations through an intuitive dashboard.

 ### Web UI Features